dbwebb-se/mvc/example/symfony-doctrine/README.md

 The `.env` files contain configuration details for your Symfony application.

-Create a file `.env.local` in your editor and create the `DATABASE_URL` to your liking.
-The content in this file will override and add to the the content in the `.env` file.
+Open your file `.env` in your editor and edit the `DATABASE_URL`.
+For this exercise we will start using SQLite.

-For this exercise we will start using SQLite. <!--We will show an example on how to do this in MariaDB at the end of this article.-->
+This is how the setting should look like for SQLite.

 ```
 DATABASE_URL="sqlite:///%kernel.project_dir%/var/data.db"